AlexandraMadalina/serious-business/README.md

 ## Things I learned

-You can create a Date object using `new Date() ` constructor witch it will return current date and time.
+You can create a Date object using `new Date() ` constructor witch returns current date and time.
 You can access a specific property of that object with [Date Object methods](https://javascript.info/date).